nhanle83/Seattle-Rainfalls/seattle-rainfall.md

 ![image info](./Figures/fig5.png)

 To construct this chart I first calculate the amount of daily rainfall *in excess of* daily historical averages.
 For each bar in the chart, I calculate the monthly average of excess rainfalls for all the days in each month.
-The chart reveals a number of important patterns from the data:
+The chart reveals four distinct seasonal periods in the data:

 - The fall period between August and November was exceptionally wet, even compared to Seattle's fabled rainy days.
 Rainfalls continued to accumulate throughout the perod to a peak at the end of November.